 How Does QuidMarket Compare To Logbook Loans Online?

 At QuidMarket, we don’t offer logbook loans.
 Our aim is to help hard-working people get the funds they need in an emergency without making them jump through hoops or risk their assets to do so.
-We offer unsecured short-term loans between £300 – £1,500, dependent on affordability checks, with a flexible repayment term of up to 12 months.

 - No collateral needed – keep your car